 On the other hand, December gives you the fewest choices in South Dakota.
 Historically, there are 61.0% fewer homes for sale than during South Dakota's peak season.

 Housing inventory in South Dakota by season

-Currently, in South Dakota, homes typically stay on the market for 50 days.
-But every market goes through seasonal changes.
-During some months, homes get snatched up more quickly than in others.
+Currently, in South Dakota, homes stay on the market for 58 days before going under contract.
+However, every market goes through seasonal changes.
+During busier months, homes get snatched up more quickly than others.